esQmo/ChatMeKotlin/README.md

 # ChatMeKotlin
-Add your own firebase database and connect it with this app other wise it will crash and don,t work properly so use you database to work perfectly.
+Add your own Firebase database and connect it with this app otherwise it will crash and won't work.
+Because the fingerprint will no match.
+Use your own setup.

-This project is only for help or to uderstand the code how it,s work
+This project is only to help understand how to create a chat application which uses Firebase as backend.